No products in the cart

 GHRP-2 and the Immune System

 GHRP-2 peptide researchers suggest the peptide may enhance the functions of the thymus, an organ that helps protect and mature certain cells of the immune system, especially the T lymphocytes.[5]
-T lymphocytes are crucial for adaptive immunity and our physiological capacity to combat complex infections.
-However, the efficacy of the thymus diminishes with age, which causes many age-related problems ranging from insufficient tissue repair to poor immunity.
-This often leads to an inability to ward off infections, guard against cancer, and perform normal tissue functions.
-In such cases, GHRP-2 appears to have the capacity to rejuvenate the thymus, possibly promoting the number and diversity of T-cells, thus boosting the body’s general immunity.
+T lymphocytes are crucial for adaptive immunity and the physiological capacity to combat complex infections.
+However, the efficacy of the thymus diminishes, which may induce tissue damage and diminished immunity.
+In such cases, GHRP-2 appears to have the potential to rejuvenate the thymus, possibly promoting the number and diversity of T-cells, thereby supporting general immunity.

 GHRP-2 and Pain Perception

-Researchers initially thought that GHRP-2 decreases pain associated with osteoarthritis in animal models through the stimulation of growth hormone production and the repair of damaged tissues.
-However, it has been observed that GHRP-2 may cause pain relief before tissue repair, which happens due to its action on opioid receptors.
+Researchers initially hypothesized that GHRP-2 may decrease pain associated with osteoarthritis in animal models through the stimulation of growth hormone production and the repair of damaged tissues.
+However, it has been suggested since that GHRP-2 may induce pain relief prior to tissue repair, which may occur due to an action on opioid receptors.
 There are four known opioid receptors.[6]
-Most opioid pain medications mediate a universal action on all four receptors.
-The medicines’ generic mode of action can create challenges as the receptors have differential and diverse functions.
-Some of the receptors influence pain; some affect sensations such as wakefulness and breathing, while still others impact addiction.
-GHRP-2, on the other hand, appears to be a selective opioid receptor agonist, binding uniquely to the receptors responsible for pain relief, addiction and sedation.
-This observation suggests that selective opioid agonists may help avoid unwanted effects like respiratory distress and addiction.
+Other compounds studied for their impact on opioid receptors appear to typically mediate a universal action on all four receptors.
+The generic mode of action may create challenges as the receptors may have differential and diverse functions.
+GHRP-2 appears to be a selective opioid receptor agonist, binding uniquely to the receptors implicated in pain perception, reward system linking, and sedation.

 References